What is ACE?

 How much will it cost?

-The ACE Program is funded by the Ministry of Advanced Education and Skills Development.
+The ACE Program is funded by the Ministry of Training Colleges & Universities.
 Tuition is free.
 There is a $40 non-refundable registration fee (to register as a student with Sheridan College), and a text book deposit fee of $80.00/subject (payable by cheque only).

 What is the class format?